-Yes, Salesforce can be HIPAA compliant, but you must talk to your account representative to sign a Business Associate Agreement (BAA).
+Salesforce can enable HIPAA compliance, but you must talk to your account representative to sign a Business Associate Agreement (BAA).
 You can connect Salesforce to “Shield” premium services for additional monitoring, encryption, and auditing.

-Customers can meet strict HIPAA security requirements using customer-controlled security features through Salesforce Covered Services.
-Additionally, Salesforce has core security safeguards such as data encryption in transit, ongoing monitoring for security violations, and audit logging to identify changes in activity.
+Customers can use customer-controlled security features through Salesforce Covered Services.
+Additionally, Salesforce has security safeguards such as data encryption in transit, ongoing monitoring for security violations, and audit logging to identify changes in activity.
 Customer administrators can use configurable tools to define permission sets that govern the visibility of data, maintain strict password security, monitor field level history, set security rules to manage data access, define a company-wide sharing model and role hierarchy.

 It’s a good idea to use the premium set of Salesforce features known as “Salesforce Shield.”
 These features provide extra monitoring, encryption, and auditing.
 You might need to enable other features or additional services to ensure the protection of PHI when information is in transit.